dlsu-scomb/dlsu-scomb.github.io/events.md

 <img src='/assets/mahidol-visit.jpg' width='800' />

 <a id="paper20230724"><a/> <br>
-### [2023/07/24] ATTACK-AMR paper published in PLoS ONE (Scopus Q1-87th)
+### [2023/07/24] ATTACK-AMR Paper Published in PLoS ONE (Scopus Q1-87th)

 The ATTACK-AMR paper entitled "Protein embeddings improve phage-host interaction prediction" was published in PLoS ONE.
-The authors are Mark Edward M. Gonzales, Jennifer C. Ureta, Anish M.S.
+The authors are Mark Edward M. Gonzales, Jennifer C. Ureta, and Anish M.S.
 Shrestha.
 To know more, see [Projects](/projects).

 <img src='/assets/protein-phi.png' width='800' />